Vivonet/Gravity/README.md

 Thankfully this nonsense is gone with Gravity.
 Interface elements are automatically bound to their controller properties of the same name.
 So that's one whole paradigm you won't even have to think about anymore when using Gravity.

-###Readable Source Control Diffs
+###Readable Diffs
-Because Gravity's syntax is so much simpler than a XIB file, things like source control diffs actually become human-parseable.
+Because Gravity's syntax is so much simpler than a XIB file, a nice side-effect is that things like source control diffs actually become human-parseable.

 ##Downsides
 ###No Immediate Feedback
-Probably the biggest limitation of Gravity right now is that you cannot immediately see a visual representation of your UI while editing your layout.
-This isn't a limitation of the design of Gravity per se, but more a limitation of Mac OS and the fact that you cannot instantiate iOS controls inside OS X inside anything other than a simulator.
+Probably the biggest limitation of Gravity right now is that you cannot immediately see a visual representation of your UI while editing your layout *in Xcode*.
+This isn't a limitation of the design of Gravity per se, but more a result of the fact that you cannot instantiate iOS controls inside OS X inside anything other than a simulator.
 (I honestly don't know how Interface Builder does it, or whether it may be possible some day to integrate Gravity with Xcode's design-time tools, but I suspect Apple keeps much of this proprietary.)

-That said, there is the included demo app **Gravity Assist** that allows you to see the results of adjustments to your layout in real time.
-The only problem is you have to run it on a device or the simulator. :(
+That said, there will be an included demo app called Gravity Assist that will allow you to see the results of adjustments to your layout in real time.
+The only problem is you have to run it on a device or the simulator. `:(`

 I expect things will improve in this area as time goes by, but for now your best bet is to just compile and run to see your changes.
-One piece of good news is that because xml files are merely considered resources in your app, if you've only modified xml files since your last build, rebuilding is almost instantaneous because everything is already compiled!
+One piece of good news is that because xml files are considered merely resources, if you've only modified xml files since your last build, rebuilding is almost instantaneous because everything is already compiled!

 ###No Unit Testing
-There's no unit testing yet, but Gravity is clearly something that would benefit greatly from a suite of unit tests, so you can bet they're coming at some point.
+There's no unit testing *yet*, but Gravity is clearly something that would benefit greatly from a suite of unit tests, so you can bet they're coming at some point.

 ##Tips
 Gravity is not just an easier way to work with Auto Layout, it's really a whole philosophy: Build your interfaces from the inside out, not the outside in.
 Let the content be key.
 Don't waste space.
 Think contextually.